AtlApoorv/ParkingLot/README.md

 - Now install the runtime by using the following command: sudo apt-get install -y dotnet-runtime-2.1

-- Use sudo apt-get update if the above command fails and try again.
+- Use **sudo apt-get update** if the above command fails and try **sudo apt-get install -y dotnet-runtime-2.1** again.

-Running the application and unit tests:
+Clone this repository and follow along to run the application and unit tests:
 This is valid for any system: Windows, Mac or Ubuntu, considering that the .Net core runtime has been installed from the above steps

 Running the ParkingLot console application:
-In your terminal, navigate to the ParkingLot project directory:
+Open your terminal and navigate to the ParkingLot project directory:
 ..\ParkingLot\ParkingLot\bin\Release\netcoreapp2.1\publish
 Run the below command:
  dotnet ParkingLot.dll